Germany–Hungary relations: Education

 There is a German international school in Budapest, Thomas Mann Gymnasium.

 Academic level education

 Every year, thousands of Hungarians travel to Germany on study and research exchanges.
 The German Academic Exchange Service (DAAD) and the Robert Bosch Foundation are awarding scholarships for these.

 The Andrássy Gyula German Language University of Budapest plays a key role in German foreign cultural and education policy in Hungary.

+International organizations

+While Germany was one of the founding members of the EU, Hungary joined in 2004.
+Germany joined NATO in 1955, and Hungary joined in 1999.